internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 - A Postgres database at http://127.0.0.1:54322
 - Supabase’s API and auth layers handling logins, permissions, and storage
 - Studio at http://127.0.0.1:54323 where you can click around your data like a pro
-- And Mailpit, so you can test emails without spamming real inboxes
+- Etc.

-Think of it like this: your computer is now hosting a full Supabase stack.
-You can create tables, experiment with policies, and break stuff without breaking production.
+Now you can create tables, experiment with policies, and break stuff without breaking production.

 To make sure things are running well, you might want to restart your client and server code.
-If you navigate to http://127.0.0.1:54323, you should see a Supabase studio setup that looks like your production environment but without the data you already added to production.
+If you navigate to [http://127.0.0.1:54323](http://127.0.0.1:54323), you should see a Supabase studio setup that looks like your production environment but without the data you already added to production.

 This brings us to the first task, pulling our table schemas from the production environment into our development environment.

 ## Pulling Production Schemas into Local Dev

-In order for us to pull our schemas from the production environment, since that's where we started, we need to first link our local environment to our production environment.
+In order for us to pull our schemas from the production environment, we need to first link our local environment to our production environment.

 In your project root directory: